 The Company's revenue in the Government segment is recognized over time as control is generally transferred continuously to its customers, with the exception of certain commercial software products that are transferred point in time when control transfers.
 Revenue generated by the Government segment is predominantly related to services; provided, however, revenue is also generated through the sale of materials, software, hardware, and maintenance.
 For the Government segment cost plus fixed fee contract portfolio, revenue is recognized over time using costs incurred to date to measure progress toward satisfying the Company's performance obligations.
 Incurred cost represents work performed, which corresponds with, and thereby best depicts, the transfer of control to the customer.
 Contract costs include labor, material, overhead and general and administrative expenses.
 Profit is recognized on the fixed fee portion of the contract as costs are incurred and invoiced.
 Long-term fixed price contracts involve the use of judgment to estimate the total contract revenue and costs.
-For long-term fixed price contracts, the Company estimates the profit on a contract as the difference between the total estimated revenue and expected costs to complete the contract, and recognize that profit over the life of the contract.
+For long-term fixed price contracts, the Company estimates the profit on a contract as the difference between the total estimated revenue and expected costs to complete the contract, and recognizes that profit over the life of the contract.
 Contract estimates are based on various assumptions to project the outcome of future events.
 These assumptions include: labor productivity and availability; the complexity of the work to be performed; and the performance of subcontractors.
 Revenue and profit in future periods of contract performance are recognized using the aforesaid assumptions, and adjusting the estimate of costs to complete a contract.
 Once the services provided are determined to be distinct or not distinct, the Company evaluates how to allocate the transaction price.
 Generally, the Government segment does not sell the same good or service to similar customers and the contract performance obligations are unique to each government solicitation.
-The performance obligations are typically not distinct.
-In cases where there are distinct performance obligations, the transaction price would be allocated to each performance obligation on a ratable basis based upon the stand-alone selling price of each performance obligation.
-Cost plus margin is used for the cost plus fixed fee contract portfolios as well as the fixed price and time and materials contracts portfolios to determine the stand-alone selling price.